fidel4080/Number-guessing-game/README.md

 ---

-## Suggestions / Next steps

-- Change the input to `type="number"` and limit min/max for better UX.
-- Add a "Play again" button that resets the game state without a page reload.
-- Display a list of previous guesses.
-- Add animations or colors to improve feedback clarity.

----

 ## License & Credits

 - Use freely for learning and small demo projects.
 If you publish or redistribute, please include credit.